-Next Action Mowers Staff Contact Murphy, John Purpose To provide technical support to the maintenance and revision of the ANSI/Outdoor Power Equipment Institute (OPEI) Standard for Consumer Turf Care Equipment- Walk-Behind Mowers and Ride-on Machines with Mowers-Safety Specifications (ANSI/OPEI B71.1-2003) to reduce injuries.
-Activities Hazards associated with mowers include the mower backing up or running over a person, resulting in laceration injuries from blade contact.
-An additional hazard is present when a mower rolls over onto the user, creating crushing injuries.
-Prior to the start of the reporting period, CPSC staff proposed changes to a draft revised standard the OPEI circulated to the ANSI canvass membership list.
-CPSC staff commented that the proposed standard should require roll over protection systems on mowers that: (1) can move away on the same path they approach on and (2) are greater than or equal to 200 kgs.
-(450 lbs.) instead of the proposed 400 kgs.
-(882 lbs.).
-During the reporting period, a revised mower standard neared completion of the ANSI approval process.
-Next Action Complete the approval and publication of a revised ANSI Standard for Consumer Turf Care Equipment-Walk-Behind Mowers and Ride-on Machines with Mowers-Safety Specifications (ANSI/OPEI B71.1).
-Product National Electrical Code Staff Contact Lee, Doug Purpose To revise the safety provisions of the National Fire Protection Association's (NFPA) National Electrical Code (NEC), NFPA 70, to reduce electrical fires and shock incidents associated with consumer products, including appliances, electrical equipment, and wiring products.
+Next Action Mowers Staff Contact Murphy, John Purpose To provide technical support to the revision of the ANSI/Outdoor Power Equipment Institute (OPEI) Standard for Consumer Turf Care Equipment-Walk-Behind Mowers and Ride-on Machines with Mowers (ANSI/OPEI B71.1), whose purpose is to reduce injuries associated with mowers.
+Activities A revised ANSI/OPEI Standard for Consumer Turf Care Equipment-Walk-Behind Mowers and Ride-on Machines with Mowers (ANSI/OPEI B71.1-2012) was approved on 4/23/12 and published on 7/24/12.
+The standard addresses hazards associated with mowers, such as the mower backing up or running over a person, resulting in laceration injuries from blade contact.
+An additional hazard occurs when a mower rolls over onto the user, creating crushing injuries.
+Next Action Staff plans to continue to provide technical support to future safety enhancements of the standard.

+Product National Electrical Code

+Staff Contact Lee, Doug

+Purpose To revise the safety provisions of the National Fire Protection Association's

+(NFPA) National Electrical Code (NEC), NFPA 70, to reduce electrical fires and shock incidents associated with consumer products, including appliances, electrical

+equipment, and wiring products.

 Activities CPSC staff participated in the Fire Protection Research Foundation's (FPRF's) nonlinear loads project and the nonmetallic (NM) cable project meetings.
 These FPRF projects supported research needed by the NEC and analyzed data from nonlinear loading and arcing fires in NM cable that could cause fire conditions in electrical wiring systems.
 Staff also monitored activities relating to Smart Grid electrical codes and standards, to help standardize requirements enabling the rapid transition to the next generation of power distribution through the Smart Grid Initiative.
 Staff submitted a proposal supporting the use of receptacle-type, arc-fault circuit interrupters as an alternative means to meeting electrical safety requirements in 11/11.
 Staff participated in NEC Code Making Panel meetings 1/16-21/12 to consider public proposals for the 2014 edition of the NEC.
+On 8/31/12, staff participated in the review of the NM Cable Arcing project work.
 Next Action Staff will continue to advocate FPRF projects in support of the NEC and will participate in National Electrical Code Report on Comments meetings in 12/12.
-Product Off-Road Vehicles Staff Contact Paul, Caroleene Purpose To revise the American National Standards Institute (ANSI)/Recreational Off- Highway Vehicle Association (ROHVA) Recreational Off-Highway Vehicles (ANSI/ROHVA 1-2010) standard to include performance requirements for lateral stability, vehicle steering, and occupant protection performance.
-An additional purpose is to revise the draft voluntary standard for recreational off-road vehicles (ROVs) developed by the Outdoor Power Equipment Institute (OPEI), ANSI/OPEI B71.9-20XX), to include performance requirements for lateral stability, vehicle steering, and occupant protection performance.
+Product Off-Road Vehicles Staff Contact Paul, Caroleene Purpose To revise the American National Standards Institute (ANSI)/Recreational Off- Highway Vehicle Association (ROHVA) Recreational Off-Highway Vehicles Association (ANSI/ROHVA 1-2010) standard to include performance requirements for lateral stability, vehicle steering, and occupant protection performance.
+An additional purpose is to revise the draft voluntary standard for recreational off-road vehicles (ROVs) developed by the Outdoor Power Equipment Institute (OPEI), (ANSI/OPEI B71.9-20XX), to include performance requirements for lateral stability, vehicle steering, and occupant protection performance.
 Activities Staff met with ROHVA on 11/10/11, to discuss ROHVA testing in the areas of lateral stability, vehicle handling, and occupant protection.
-Carr Engineering, Inc. (CEI) presented their dynamic vehicle testing results that allegedly prove J-turn tests are not repeatable and a vehicle's steering characteristic does not relate to controllability or crash avoidance.
-Design Research Engineering (DRE) presented its computer simulation work that allegedly proves that ROHVA's occupant protection requirements are effective.
-Applied Safety and Ergonomics (ASE) presented their analysis that alleges no ROV incidents are addressable by design changes to the vehicle.
-Staff requested a public meeting with ROHVA and ASE to discuss the discrepancies in the test results between CEI and ASE.
-Next Action Staff will facilitate a public meeting with ROHVA and ASE to discuss the dynamic testing of ROVs, the testing results, and the analyses as they relate to vehicle stability and vehicle handling.
-Product Phthalates Staff Contact Dreyfus, Matt Purpose To develop a new ASTM Standard Test Method for Determination of Low Levels of Phthalates in Poly (Vinyl Chloride) Products (ASTM WK25759) to validate the current CPSC staff phthalate test method and integrate alternative approaches that can lead to a universally accepted methodology.
-Activities Staff contacted work group members to help develop a proposed test method based on thermal removal of an absorbed substance.
-Next Action Finalize test method and submit for approval.
+Carr Engineering, Inc. (CEI) presented their dynamic vehicle testing results and stated J-turn tests are not repeatable and a vehicle's steering characteristic does not relate to controllability or crash avoidance.
+Design Research Engineering (DRE) presented its computer simulation work, which stated that ROHVA's occupant protection requirements are effective.
+Applied Safety and Ergonomics (ASE) presented its analysis and stated that ROV incidents are not addressable by design changes to the vehicle.
+CPSC staff requested a public meeting with ROHVA to discuss the discrepancies in the test results between CEI and CPSC's contractor, Scientific Expert Analysis Limited (SEA).